eprbell/rp2/README.md

 * more...

 If you'd like to start an ecosystem project, please open an [issue](https://github.com/eprbell/rp2/issues) to let the RP2 community know.

+### Ecosystem Projects
+Here's a list of projects in the RP2 ecosystem:
+* [DaLI](https://pypi.org/project/dali-rp2/): data loader and input generator for RP2 (https://pypi.org/project/rp2/).

 ## Reporting Bugs
 Read the [Contributing](https://github.com/eprbell/rp2/tree/main/CONTRIBUTING.md#reporting-bugs) document.